projectcalico/calico/master/security/protect-hosts.md

 ##### Step 2: Create host endpoints

 For each host point that you want to secure with policy, you must create a **HostEndpoint** object.
-To do that, you need the name of the Calico node on the host that owns the interface; in most cases, it is the same as the hostname of the host.
+To do that, you need the name of the {{site.prodname}} node on the host that owns the interface; in most cases, it is the same as the hostname of the host.

 In the following example, we create a HostEndpoint for the host named **my-host** with the interface named **eth0**, with **IP 10.0.0.1**.
-Note that the value for **node:** must match the hostname used on the Calico node object.
+Note that the value for **node:** must match the hostname used on the {{site.prodname}} node object.

 When the HostEndpoint is created, traffic to or from the interface is dropped unless policy is in place.